Warning signs for a heart attack:

 If you are experiencing some of these symptoms:

-- chew one full-strength uncoated aspirin tablet while you’re waiting for the ambulance
+- chew one full-strength uncoated aspirin tablet (with water if you like) while you’re waiting for the ambulance

 - unless absolutely unavoidable, do not drive yourself to the hospital – and do not let anybody else drive you there